 R&D tax relief & Incentives

-R&D tax relief includes a range of Government sponsored incentives in the form of an additional 130% deduction (SMEs) which may result in either a repayable tax credit or a tax saving and an R&D expenditure credit (Large companies) or an R&D allowance (any company).
+Research and Development (R&D) tax relief includes a range of Government sponsored incentives in the form of corporation tax relief.
+This may take the form of an additional deduction of qualifying expenditure for SMEs, which may result in a payable tax credit, a corporation tax reduction or repayment of tax, and an R&D Expenditure Credit (RDEC) for large companies, or an R&D allowance (any company).

-The R&D tax relief, Research and Development Expenditure Credit (RDEC) and Research and Development Allowance (RDA) regimes are submitted with your corporation tax returns.
-A company may claim for the last two completed accounting periods.
-That is, an amended tax return including an R&D claim may be submitted up to two years after the end of an accounting period.
+The R&D tax relief, RDEC and R&D Allowance (RDA) claims are submitted with your Company corporation tax return.
+A Company may be eligible to claim for the last two completed accounting periods.
+That is, an R&D claim may be submitted up to two years after the end of an accounting period.

 Small and Medium Enterprises (SMEs)